Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other

 The human experience is about dealing with our limitations and either adapting to them, overcoming them, or surrendering to them.
 In all three there is always a margin of error and elements we cannot predict.
 I find the argument of even learning to fight lethally over sport, a stupid one because the unknown will still exist regardless.
 I’ve have studied six different martial arts, but all it would take would be a lucky shot, someone jumping in, or simple misstep for me to have a bad day.
 And yes, I do still feel the fear.

 Musashi Miyamoto is considered one the greatest swordsmen in Japanese history, but according to legend, even he trained for the unknown by practicing with one eye closed, in case he was blinded.
-More over, it is fact that he won many of his victories by exploiting the unknown, taking and manipulating his opponents’ weakness and vulnerabilities.
+Moreover, it is a fact that he won many of his victories by exploiting the unknown, taking and manipulating his opponents’ weaknesses and vulnerabilities.

 What Is Applicable

 Training goes a long way to preparedness, but the person who acknowledges his own lack of knowledge is probably the best one to be able to adapt to whatever situation falls on him/her.
 Lastly, and I have said this before, martial arts for sports or demonstration should not be criticized for their limitations.

 Boards don’t hit back, but I’d rather see demonstrations than see a twitching, blood-squirting limb on the ground.
 This isn’t the gladiatorial games of the ancient Roman Empire after all.
 Spectators can still appreciate the styles in movies and competitions, while acknowledging that it’s not taking it to its full extreme.

 Sports martial arts are not damaging for martial arts in general.
 Combative martial arts are not damaging for martial arts in general.
 It is a simple matter of give and take.
 To have one means to give up some aspects of the other, but apply which ever suits your situation best.
 As for me, I actually like that fifteen-second training scenario and plan to use it next time I train someone.
 If nothing else, it’s a learning experience.